Bejarano-al/Workout-Planner/README.md

 -Program auto-fills the rest using prioritized exercises
 -Final workout is printed with details

-# Created as a learning project to practice:
+# Created as a learning project to practice
 -Python lists & dictionaries
 -Loops & conditionals
 -Functions

-# Future Improvements:
+# Future Improvements
 -GUI
 -More exercices and their demostration
 -Progrevise overload